Find the Flooring That Fits Your Lifestyle

 Laminate

 Laminate flooring is made of a high-density fiberboard core with a photographic image layer that mimics wood or stone, topped with a protective wear layer.
-It’s known for being durable and scratch resistant, but it's not as water resistant as vinyl is.
+It’s known for being durable and scratch resistant, but it's not as waterproof as vinyl is.

 Solid Hardwood